NicolasGonzalz/hackaton.2/README.md

    ```
    Prints a table comparing the Agent Society pipeline against a single
    zero-shot Qwen call across a small task suite.

-## Submitting

-Use [`SUBMISSION.md`](SUBMISSION.md) as the text description for the Devpost
-form.
-Don't forget: public repo + LICENSE visible in the About section,
-architecture diagram (`docs/architecture.md`), ~3 min demo video, and the
-separate Alibaba Cloud deployment proof video.